burnpiro/erdem.pl/content/posts/2021/2021-05-Attention-mechanism/attention-mechanism.md

 ## Let's abstract the Attention

-Now, when you know what the Attention is, we can start working on abstracting the idea to create so called _"Attention Layer"_.
-First, lets sum up what we have right now:
+Now, when you know what the Attention is, we can start working on abstracting the idea to create the so-called _"Attention Layer"_.
+First, let's sum up what we have right now:

 - **Input vectors**: <strong style="color: limegreen;">X</strong> (shape $N_X \times D_X$)
 - **Query vector**: <strong style="color: mediumpurple;">q</strong> (shape $D_Q$), this is our previous hidden state, but I've changed the color to purpule to match the work from "The Illustrated Transformer"